Historical GP results...

 - Tactical Rifle basically is any spec with the aid of front rest.
 Muzzle Brake permitted

-Shooters may compete and contest in all rifle specifications throughout all IMC GP series.
+Shooters may contest all rifle specifications throughout all GP series.

-Note: All those that competed in Sub-Spec roll up into parent spec.
+Note: All those that shoot any Sub-Spec rifles will roll up into parent spec.

 Note: If an event has multiple IMC matches as part of the same championship, then a shooter may contest each match with the same rifle spec.
 If the same spec rifle is used in both IMC matches, then: